nmcclatchey/ThreadPool/README.md

 ## License

-This project is licensed under the [Simplified BSD 2-Clause License](LICENSE).
+To encourage people to use this library freely and without concern, this project is licensed under the [MIT License](LICENSE).